Sri Lanka shaman dies of Covid after touting 'blessed' water cure - BOL News

 Sri Lanka’s total coronavirus deaths exceeded 12,000 with more than half a million people infected so far.

-Doctors say the real toll is at least twice as high and authorities have resorted to mass cremations to clear bodies piling up at hospitals and morgues.
+Doctors stated that the real toll is at least twice as high and authorities have resorted to mass cremations to clear bodies piling up at hospitals and morgues.

 Read More